Hooligan-0/hermod/doc/nginx.md

 * REQUEST_METHOD used to detect if the request contains datas (GET, POST) or informations (HEAD, OPTIONS)

+Also, two more wariable can optionally be added if the application use different mime types :
+* ACCEPT used by Request class to handle the list of accepted mime
+* CONTENT_TYPE used to determine the mime type additional received datas

 Here, an example of the minimal nginx server configuration for Hermod :
 ```
 server {